-There is a new project starting in East Dunbartonshire between the churches, the council, Women’s Aid and Scottish Churches Housing Action.
+This new project has started in East Dunbartonshire between the churches, the council, Women’s Aid and Scottish Churches Housing Action.
 The aim is to provide NEW goods for the women leaving the refuges in this area.
 The attached poster gives details of the kinds of goods needed.
 If you feel you can donate some things there will be a box at the back of the church in St James.
 This is an ongoing project so in future there may be other things we can do.
 If you wish further information regarding donations please use the contact form on the church web site to get in touch.

-The Rector ran a 10K ealier in the year in support of Springburn Acadamy startng up a link with a school in Malawi.
-The formal launch night for the link took place recently and this is the link to the facebook page that will keep anyone interested in touch with news and fund raising events as they occur. https://www.facebook.com/SpringburnAcademyMalawiProject
+A group of pupils at Springburn Acadamy are working hard as they prepare for a visit to Malawi this summer.
+The link to the facebook page that will keep anyone interested in touch with news and fund raising events as they occur is: https://www.facebook.com/SpringburnAcademyMalawiProject